open-telemetry/opentelemetry-operator/docs/api.md

 Go defines configuration for Go auto-instrumentation.
+When using Go auto-instrumenetation you must provide a value for the OTEL_GO_AUTO_TARGET_EXE env var via the Instrumentation env vars or via the instrumentation.opentelemetry.io/otel-go-auto-target-exe pod annotation.
+Failure to set this value causes instrumentation injection to abort, leaving the original pod unchanged.

 <table>
     <thead>